-- Should try to avoid travelling during peak times (05:45 08:15 and 16:00 17:30); and - Must wear a face covering.
+- Should try to avoid travelling during peak times (05:45 08:15 and 16:00 17:30); and - Should comply with the face covering requirements of the transport operator.

 Sites should consider:

 - Changing and staggering site hours to reduce congestion on public transport - Parking arrangements for additional vehicles and bicycles - Providing facilities such as lockers and showers - Providing hand cleaning facilities at entrances and exits.
 This should be soap and water wherever possible or hand sanitiser if soap and water are not available - How someone taken ill would get home.